 Skip the zoo and go for sanctuaries and conservation areas that are not involved in the illegal capture, trade, and abuse of animals.

-Alone, the effect of these responsible practices is hardly noticeable, but if we all do our part to make a change, it will surely create a great impact that will be beneficial not only to the environment but also to us humans.
+Alone, the effect of these responsible travel tips and practices is hardly noticeable, but if we all do our part to make a change, it will surely create a great impact that will be beneficial not only to the environment but also to us humans.